pawello2222/UIUtils/README.md

 <p align="center">
-        <i>This repository is archived.
+    <i>This repository has been archived.
 It is now a part of <a href="https://github.com/pawello2222/PhantomKit">PhantomKit.</i>
 </p>
 <h1></h1>